Match-fixing presents a major threat to the integrity of sporting events.

 The European Commission takes an active role in combatting match-fixing.
 This is part of wider efforts to ensure competitive sports remain fair.

 By co-ordinating related EU legislation and through cooperation with key international bodies, the Commission works at the European and global levels to ensure the reputation of sports teams, organisations and events are not compromised.

 EU initiatives against match-fixing

-Open to both EU Institutions and Member States, the Council of Europe Convention on the Manipulation of Sports Competitions is a key political framework for collaboration on this issue.
+The Council of Europe Convention on the Manipulation of Sports Competitions (“Macolin” Convention) is a key political framework for collaboration on the match-fixing issue.

-- The Green Paper on Online Gambling led to the adoption of the Communication “Towards a comprehensive European framework on online gambling”, which identified match-fixing was one of five priorities for addressing the challenges facing the integrity of sport.
-Two further studies on betting-related match-fixing were then completed.
+- The Green Paper on Online Gambling led to the adoption of the Communication “Towards a comprehensive European framework on online gambling”.
+This identifies match-fixing as one-of-five priorities for addressing the challenges facing the integrity of sport.
+Further to this, two studies on betting-related match-fixing were then completed.

-- To better coordinate anti- match-fixing policies and actions across Member States, the European Commission Directorates-General for migration and home affairs (DG HOME), and growth and internal market (DG GROW), launched a call for the pilot project "New integrated mechanisms for cooperation between public and private actors".
+- In order to better coordinate anti- match-fixing policies and actions across Member States, the EC Directorates-General for Migration and Home Affairs (DG HOME), and Growth and Internal Market (DG GROW), launched a call for the pilot project "New integrated mechanisms for cooperation between public and private actors".

 - Through its sport actions, the Erasmus+ programme (2021-2027) combats match-fixing.